solana-labs/solana-solidity.js/docs/src/getting-started/introduction.md

 Features:

-- Upload a BPF program
-- Interact with an existing on-chain program
-- Call a constructor of a solidity contract
+- Deploy a solidity contract
+- Load existing contracts
 - Call a function of a solidity contract
-- Properly decode errors
+- Catch deployment and function call errors
-- Subscribe to events
+- Subscribe to events and logs